Rules

 Use the Authentication at the Proxy toggle to enable or disable inbound authentication:

-None). - Enabled: Inbound connections are authenticated in the proxy before using Passthrough Credentials or Dedicated Credentials authentication on the target Outbound Node (this is a "double-authentication" scenario).
-If enabled, you must specify an authentication source, either:
+- Enabled: Inbound connections are authenticated in the proxy.
+Therefore, you must specify an authentication source, either:

 - Account Repository: Validates credentials against a local repository.